weltond/DataStructure/LeetCode/heap/973-k-closest-points-to-origin.md

 ### Method 3 - Binary Search
 we would iterate through every point during each binary search loop to check if our target distance contains exactly **k** points.

+If it contains less than **k** points, we will increase our target distance, and vice versa, until we find a target distance that contains exactly **k** points.

 Time: Average O(N) = N + N/2 + N/4 +...

 Space: O(N)